oyvindlr/InsidePolyhedron/README.md

 The repository is in the form of a visual studio project.
-To compile on another platform/with a different compiler, you only need the files IsInsideOfPolyhedron.cpp, IsInsideOfPolyhedron.h and DynamicArray.h.
+To compile on another platform/with a different compiler, you only need the files FindInsideOfPolyhedron.cpp, FindInsideOfPolyhedron.h and DynamicArray.h.
 If you are compiling for Matlab, you will need insidepoly_mexfunction.cpp as well.

 The main function has the following interface: